Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 Subscribe - We publish new crypto explainer videos every week!

-However, the Brazilian watchdog raised concerns about the irreversible nature of biometric data collection and the fact that once such data is collected, it cannot be fully deleted.
+This can be harmful given the irreversible nature of biometric data collection and the fact that once such data is collected, it cannot be fully deleted.

 This is not the first time the World ID project has faced regulatory challenges.
 In December 2024, German authorities also raised issues with its handling of biometric data.
 They required the project to comply with European Union data protection laws.